-In their role as an ambassador, leading in developing relationships and
+In their role as an ambassador, leading in developing relationships and partnership working, the chair is responsible for:

 - Promoting an understanding of the board's role, and the role of nonexecutive and executive directors.

 - Representing the organisation externally, developing and facilitating strong partnerships, and promoting collaborative, whole-system working through engagement.